All Episodes

 And I think that's a good thing.

-We've almost come to look at oh feeling guilty is a bad thing.
+We've almost come to look at, oh, feeling guilty is a bad thing.

-No feeling guilty to me is a good thing because it means probably you're doing something wrong and there's something inside of you that makes you aware you're doing it wrong and a lot of people try and numb that thing that tells them they're wrong because they don't want to admit they're wrong and their ego doesn't want to admit that they're wrong.
+And a lot of people try and numb that thing that tells them they're wrong because they don't want to admit they're wrong and their ego doesn't want to admit that they're wrong.

-So they stubbornly cling to the wrong way of life but there's a joy on the other side of it that if you can get if you change yourself the word repentance means to change your heart.
+But there's a joy on the other side of it that if you can get, if you change yourself, the word repentance means to change your heart.

 That's the Latin derivative.

-And that I took to me took from Latin in high school when I went to a a prep seminary but some people say change your mind then God changes your heart.
+And that I took to me, took from Latin in high school when I went to a prep seminary.

-I hope everybody that might hear you today that may not be where they want to be in life and there are people listening that are not where they want to be in life can hear your story and listen to it and realize that if I start making better decisions today I'll reap the benefits down the road.
+I hope everybody that might hear you today that may not be where they want to be in life, and there are people listening that are not where they want to be in life, can hear your story and listen to it and realize that if I start making better decisions today, I'll reap the benefits down the road.

-And I'm glad you've been there for fourteen years 'cause all I need is three hours a day and one hour at night, and we're we well, we will remain good friends.
+And I'm glad you've been there for 14 years because all I need is three hours a day and one hour at night.

-But in all seriousness, you did you made the choice and the decision or j decisions that bettered your life, and to that you deserve credit and uh and thank God you're in a better place.
+But in all seriousness, you made the choice and the decision or decisions that better your life.

 I'm happy for you.